LuisZhang2000/Restaurant-Wait-System/README.md

 # Running the Application

 We are now ready to run the application.
 Start off by opening two terminals.
-In the first terminal, navigate to the backend folder and run the command below to start the backend (if python3 is not recognised then replace python3 with python instead):
+In the first terminal, navigate to the backend folder and run the command below to start the backend:
-- python3 -m flask run
+- python3 -m flask run (on Mac/Linux)
+- python -m flask run (on Windows)

+If python is not recognised, use "py" instead of "python" and vice versa

 Then in the second terminal, run the following command in the root folder to start the frontend:
 - npm start